linux for ARM development boards

 What is Armbian?¶

-- It has powerful build and software development tools,
+- It has powerful build and software development tools to make custom builds

 - A vibrant community.